scalameter/scalameter/home/download.md

 ## Direct download

-The latest ScalaMeter release is **ScalaMeter 0.4** for Scala 2.10.0.
+The latest ScalaMeter release is **ScalaMeter 0.4** for Scala 2.10.

 ## Maven repository

-ScalaMeter is available for download from [Sonatype](https://oss.sonatype.org/index.html#nexus-search;quick~scalameter)!
+ScalaMeter is available for download from Maven Central!

     <dependency>
       <groupId>com.github.axel22</groupId>